A1y0sh4/The-Great-Unciv-Rework/README.md

 - Its been added 6 new resources: 3 Bonus (Grapes, Maize, Rice) and 8 Luxuries (Amber, Cocoa, Coffee, Obsidian, Olive, Poppy, Tea, Tobacco) with the addition of 5 Alcohol-related Luxuries (Beer, Vodka, Whisky, Rum, Cognac)

-- Its been added 6 new alcohol buildings that grant alcohol luxuries (France and the Celts also have new Unique Buildings)
+- Its been added 6 new alcohol buildings that grant alcohol luxuries (France and the Celts also have new Unique Buildings).
+Also, for every type of Alcohol luxuries you own, you will suffer from a -5% Production malus; Alcohol is intended to be an "emergency" source of happiness, very useful for early game military runs

 - It's been added new Natural Wonders (and now all Natural Wonders give their yields without having to be worked)